 I know and see that even though it’s fairly obvious all types of men abuse and kill all types of women in all types of neighborhoods, a lot of people choose to protect themselves by believing they and their neighborhoods are exceptions.
 Among my peers — mostly white, cis, straight, highly educated, NPR-listening, Democratic-voting, virtuous-liberalism-espousing, craft-beer-drinking, ecumenical-spirituality-claiming, social-justice-article-posting Duluth residents who are very into being super-Duluthy — those exceptions usually take the form of believing the problem exists somewhere other than within and amid us.
 We’re not the only folks whose self-congratulating stories focus on the belief that we’re above the problem.
 Everyone tailors those self-congratulatory stories to fit our specific cultures and sub-cultures.
 Folks from every culture tell stories that protect men who use violence, further isolate and endanger women already trying to survive men’s violence, and protect most of us from seeing where and how we’re unquestionably complicit.

 I spent almost 10 years working with men arrested for using violence against women — having long, deep conversations with them about the intentions and beliefs that support emotional and physical violence as justifiable choices.
 I seek opportunities to learn from women who have survived and are surviving men’s violence, and from women who work as advocates in shelters and other programs for survivors.
 I pay close attention to how what I learn in those situations relates to examples of force I experience directly and indirectly in my own life.
 And through that ongoing process I have come to many troubling realizations about myself and the cultures I inhabit.
 I’ve learned a lot about white people, men, straight people, cis people, people who have decent physical and mental health, people who work at colleges and universities, bicyclists and other athletes, people who have stable jobs and places to live, music nerds, and people of many other privileged characteristics I share.
 Not long into my consciousness-raising process I came to believe that violence, including men’s violence against women, is a fundamental force in maintaining the hierarchies that define or permeate every social, cultural, and professional culture I’m part of.
 The details of my beliefs are constantly shifting, but the general belief has remained steady.
 The existence of every culture I inhabit depends on punishing anyone who resists its hierarchical order.
 That punishment rarely fits the narrow definition of violence I subscribed to up until about 15 years ago.
 I used to define “real violence” as almost exclusively physical and super-overt.
 I now define it as any person using force to impose their will upon a fellow human being.
 Every cultural hierarchy I’m part of has its own codes for when, why, and how it’s acceptable, even necessary, to use force against people who step out of line.
 I’m not opposed to all uses of violence.
-I very much oppose every use of force in which the will of people in dominant positions punish people in subordinate positions for failing to comply, defer, or submit.
+I very much oppose every use of force in which the will of people in dominant positions is used to punish people in subordinate positions for failing to comply, defer, or submit.
 A lot of folks in dominant positions see and portray themselves as victims.
 They aren’t, but they can almost always deceive even very sharp people into believing they are.
 I promise you have been deceived that way.

 Experience tells me that everything I’ve said so far in this piece helps explain why some men kill women.
 That might make sense to a few of you.
 It probably feels like some sort of faux-philosophical Yoda-type cipher to many of you.
 I’m not trying to create the illusion of wise insight by being inscrutable.
 I’m not nearly that clever.
 I’m also not trying to make excuses for well-intentioned but clumsy writing.
 I know what I’m talking about, but I’m aware of my intellectual limitations, and I know that everything I’m trying to help you expand your perspective about gets unbearably complicated.
 There are literally zero easy or clear answers.
 I think that’s why a lot of people lose interest in the topic or choose to adopt “answers” (anger, alcohol and drugs, unresolved trauma, mental illness, poverty and other stress, and a few others) so oversimplistic they just make the problem worse because they completely miss the point in a way that enables men who use violence.